opentechinstitute/commotion-bigboard-gatherer/README.md

 commotion-bigboard-gatherer
 ===========================

-A collection of scripts to gather data about nodes on a mesh
+A collection of scripts to compile data about nodes on a mesh

-In order to save space on nodes (particularly embedded routers), we rely on the OLSR plugin JSONinfo.
-The gatherer pulls in data from all nodes that its is configured to poll (provided they allow it).
-This approach allows big-board the option of storing more than just the current status of the mesh, and limits the possible off-mesh connections to a bigboard-server.
+In order to save space on nodes (particularly embedded routers), we rely on the OLSR plugin JSONinfo, curl and simple shell scripts.
+The listener takes data from nodes, and writes a file with their JSONinfo.
+The gatherer in turn takes that data from all nodes and compiles it into a format that the D3 visualizer can read.
+This approach allows big-board the option of storing more than just the current status of the mesh, and will eventually support multiple Commotion mesh networks.

 The gatherer can write a file locally (file system permissions permitting), or via SSH to a remote bigboard server (NOTE: this feature is incomplete).